+For major renovations that are less than whole building renovations (system or component level retrofits) DOE proposes to base the subject fossil fuel-generated energy consumption on the system or component as retrofitted.

-Electricity produced from renewable energy qualifies as a deduction to the extent that it represents new electric generating capacity or a new renewable energy obligation on the part of the agency, and not a reassignment of existing capacity or obligations.
-The regulations establish criteria for on-site renewable electricity generation and off-site renewable electricity generation that will help clarify these terms and the limits on how this generation may be used as a deduction from the proposed building electricity consumption.
-DOE has also clarified how electricity associated with district heating or cooling systems, district chilled water, and CHP systems should be treated.
+Electricity produced from renewable energy would qualify as a deduction to the extent that it represents new electric generating capacity or a new renewable energy obligation on the part of the agency, and not a reassignment of existing capacity or obligations.
+The regulations would establish criteria for on-site renewable electricity generation and off-site renewable electricity generation (including generation represented by Renewable Energy Certificates) to help clarify these terms and the limits on how this generation may be used as a deduction from the proposed building electricity consumption.
+DOE has also proposed a clarification as to how electricity associated with district heating or cooling systems, district chilled water, and CHP systems would be treated.

 Petitions for Downward Adjustment

-Under the provision of Section 433 of EISA 2007, agencies other than GSA (but including GSA-tenant agencies with significant control over building design) may petition DOE for an adjustment to the fossil fuel requirement with respect to a specific building if meeting the requirement is technically infeasible in light of the agency’s functional needs for the building.
-The final rule provides a list of what information must be included in a petition.
-This includes a description of the building and associated components and equipment, an explanation of why compliance with the requirements is technically infeasible in light of the functional needs of the building, a demonstration that all cost-effective energy efficiency and on-site renewable energy measures were included in the building design, and a description of measures that were evaluated but rejected.
-The Program Manager of the Federal Energy Management Program will review the petition and make a decision on the petition within 90 days of submittal.
+Under the provision of Section 433 of EISA 2007 and as proposed, agencies other than GSA (but including GSA-tenant agencies with significant control over building design) would be able to petition DOE for an adjustment to the fossil fuel requirement with respect to a specific building if meeting the requirement is technically impracticable in light of the agency’s functional needs for the building.
+This proposed rule provides a list of what information would be required to be included in a petition for a downward adjust for a new building.
+This includes a description of the building and associated components and equipment, an explanation of why compliance with the requirements is technically impracticable in light of the functional needs of the building, a demonstration that all cost-effective energy efficiency and on-site renewable energy measures were included in the building design, and a description of measures that were evaluated but rejected.
+As proposed, the Director of the Federal Energy Management Program would review the petition and make a decision on the petition within 90 days of submittal.

-These and other changes incorporated in the final rule are described in Section III below.
+Additionally, this rulemaking proposes separate, streamlined downward adjustment processes for major renovations that are whole building renovations and for major renovations that are system or component level retrofits.
+The streamlined processes recognize the constraints on compliance inherent with major renovations, e.g., building site and orientation cannot be changed and configuration of the building shell is likely difficult, if not technically impracticable, to adjust.
+Under DOE’s proposal, upon application, a Federal agency with a major renovation that is a whole building renovation would receive a downward adjustment equal to the energy efficiency level that would be required under the Federal building energy efficiency standards were the building a new building (i.e., the ASHRAE 90.1 and IECC requirements applicable to commercial and residential new Federal buildings, respectively).
+Upon application, a major renovation that is limited to a system or component level retrofit would receive a downward adjustment equal to the energy efficiency level that would be achieved through the use of products that represent a level of energy efficiency that is life-cycle cost-effective if such products are commercially available.
+This would be demonstrated through the use of ENERGY STAR or FEMP-designated products, or products that meet the applicable prescriptive requirements under ASHRAE 90.1 or the IECC.

-B. Summary of the Differences between the Proposed Rule and the Final Rule
+B. Summary of the Differences between the 2010 Proposed Rule and this Proposed Rule